Communist Party of the Netherlands: Organizational structure

 The party was organized on the principle of democratic centralism.
 The party's board was the highest organ of the party, it decided the order of candidates on election lists for the Senate, House of Representatives and European Parliament, had the final say over the party program and had the ability to expel members.
 It was elected by the party's Congress.
 The party saw its political unity and strong discipline as conditions for its ideological zeal.

 Between 1946 and 1980, the party's headquarters was in Felix Meritis in Amsterdam.

 Linked and pillarized organisations

 The party had a small, but strong communist pillar around it.
-Important organizations were the communist trade union, the Rode Vakcentrale (Red Trade Union) before 1940 and the Eenheidsvakcentrale (Unity Trade Union) between 1945 and 1960, and the party's paper, De Tribune (the Tribune) before 1940 and De Waarheid (The Truth), which was founded as a resistance paper and named after its Soviet counterpart after 1940.
+Important organizations were the communist trade union, the Red Trade Union Federation (Rode Vakcentrale) before 1940 and the Unity Trade Union Federation (Eenheidsvakcentrale) between 1945 and 1958, and the party's paper, De Tribune (the Tribune) before 1940 and De Waarheid (The Truth), which was founded as a resistance paper and named after its Soviet counterpart after 1940.
 The party's youth organization was the formally independent General Dutch Youth League.
 The party's scientific organization was the Instituut voor Politiek en Sociaal Onderzoek (Institute for Political and Social Research) which published Politiek en Cultuur (Politics and Culture).
 The CPN had its own publisher called Pegasus.